Frequently Asked Questions

 Having the ability to make some meals can be a big budget saver, especially for families.
 When you consider that hotel breakfast buffets can run upwards of $40 per person per day, you can quickly get an idea of the savings to be able to make simple breakfasts in your condo.

 Q: Once I have paid in full, what should I expect next?

-A: After you have paid in full, and 14 days before your arrival, we will send you the driving directions and access information to Ho'onanea by email.
+A: After you have paid in full, and within 14 days of your arrival, we will send you the driving directions and access information to Ho'onanea by email.
 If you don't have your information within 2 weeks of the stay at the property, please contact us.

 Q: What is your cancellation policy?

 A: Should the need arise to cancel your reservation our policy is generous.
 There are no refunds for late arrivals, early departures, or for leaving the condo for mechanical failure of non-essential items.

 Q: What if I am arriving late?

 A: We understand if you need to arrive later in the day – that is not a problem.
 You can access Ho'onanea anytime after posted check-in.

 A: Late check-out is based on availability.
 It is based on when the next person will be checking in.
 We will not be able to reserve a late check-out in advance.
 The only way to guarantee a late check-out is to book an additional night.

 Q: I will be working while on vacation and MUST have high-speed internet access and good cell phone coverage.
 Can that be guaranteed?